imputnet/cobalt/README.md

 ![cobalt logo with repeated logo (double arrow) pattern background](https://raw.githubusercontent.com/wukko/cobalt/current/src/front/icons/pattern.png "cobalt logo with repeated logo (double arrow) pattern background")

 ## what's cobalt?
-cobalt is a media downloader that doesn't piss you off. it's fast, friendly, and doesn't have any bullshit that modern web is filled with: ***no ads, trackers, or analytics***.
+cobalt is a media downloader that doesn't piss you off. it's fast, friendly, and doesn't have any bullshit that modern web is filled with: ***no ads, trackers, or invasive analytics***.

 paste the link, get the file, move on. it's that simple. just how it should be.